-0 HA/ODE Requirements Hybrid/Onsite Plan × Plan instructional models that support all learners in Comprehensive Distance Learning.
-Families will be notified of plans to return to on-site learning, along with their options to continue with distance learning if they choose. × Clean, sanitize, and disinfect surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and follow CDC guidance for classrooms, cafeteria settings, restrooms, and playgrounds.
-We will follow all requirements from the LPHA to reopen the school using the same or similar plans as the initial return to school plan. × Communicate with families about options and efforts to support returning to On-Site instruction.
-X Follow the LPHA guidance to begin bringing students back into On-Site instruction. • Consider smaller groups, cohorts, and rotating schedules to allow for a safe return to schools.
+OHA/ODE Requirements Hybrid/Onsite Plan Plan instructional models that support all learners in Comprehensive Distance Learning. • Families have been notified of the school's plans to return to on-site learning, along with their options to continue with \boxtimes Clean, sanitize, and disinfect surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and follow CDC guidance for classrooms, cafeteria settings, restrooms, and playgrounds. • distance learning if they choose.
+We have followed all requirements from the LPHA to reopen the school using the same or similar plans as the initial return to school plan. \boxtimes Communicate with families about options and efforts to support returning to On-Site instruction.

+(OHA/ODE Re equirements Hybrid/Onsite Plan

+he LPHA guidance to begin bringing students back into On-

+Site inst ruction.

+• Consider smaller groups, cohorts, and rotating schedules

+to allow for a safe return to schools.